Angry Crowd in Lystra- Paul’s 1st Journey

 Once, when the Antioch church was praying and worshiping God, they heard the voice of the Holy Spirit.

 Hearing words from the Holy Spirit is the same as hearing from God (the Father) or Jesus (the Son).
 God never changes but he sometimes shows different parts of himself.

-- Years before, in the Old Testament, people saw God as Jehovah or Father.
+- Years before, in the Old Testament, people saw God as Yahweh (or in old English, Jehovah) or Father.